GSAK (Geocaching Swiss Army Knife)

 6. Command parameters do not support expressions, only literals and variables.

 Nested conditional statements in the form of IF and WHILE (for looping) are also supported, as is the ability to interrogate system variables and database variables as well as being able to update many of them.
 Variable substitution is also supported.
 For communication between macros GSAK also supports persistent variables.
+The maximum size a string variable can hold is 2gb.

 You can find real world working macros here

 Once the lines of text of a macro have been created, these are saved in a plain-text file.
-It is recommended that you save all your macros in the "Macro" folder of your install folder of GSAK.
+It is recommended that you save all your macros in the "Macro" folder of your GSAK [application data] folder (See "Tools=>GSAK folder finder if you do not know your GSAK [application data] folder.
 Saving them there ensures that they are backed up and restored when using the GSAK backup and restore features.

 A macro file can be run from within GSAK (Macro=>Run, or Ctrl-M) or from the command line when starting GSAK.
 You can also allocate macros to tool buttons for easy execution.
 You can even have GSAK automatically execute a macro on start up - see Tools=>Options=>Advanced